Juno Temple

 Juno Temple in Notes on a Scandal

-A year later, at the Venice Film Festival, the premiere of the wartime melodrama "Atonement" took place, starring James McAvoy and Keira Knightley.
-In this film, Juno portrayed the cousin of the main heroine who tragically falls victim to an assault.
-Critics at the time praised the budding actress's performance as "very impressive."
+The following year, the wartime drama "Atonement" premiered at the Venice Film Festival, starring James McAvoy and Keira Knightley.
+Juno played the cousin of the main character who becomes the victim of a tragic assault.
+Critics praised the young actress's "very impressive" performance.

 Young Juno Temple in Atonement